Mutant X (TV series): Home media

 ADV Films released all three seasons on DVD in region 1 in 2004 and 2005.
 In late 2008, a complete series collection was scheduled to be released by ADV Films, but was later cancelled.

 In 2008, Beyond Home Entertainment also re-released each season for region 4.

 In 2010, Alliance Home Entertainment re-released each season on DVD in Canada.
 Season 1 was released on August 31, season 2 on September 28, and season 3 on October 26.

 In region 2, Revelation Films released all three seasons individually on March 25, 2013.
 They released a complete series set on DVD in the UK on June 20, 2016.
 On October 24, 2016, Revelation Films released a region free complete series Blu-ray set.

 Lionsgate Home Entertainment released the complete series on DVD on February 26, 2019.

+The complete series was made available to stream on Disney+ in Canada on May 17, 2025.

-Comic book tie-in
+Comic book tie-ins

 In May 2002, Marvel Comics released a tie-in comic called Mutant X: Origin, which chronicled the early life of Adam Kane.
 In the story, Adam and a friend Paul did research on the DNA of the mustard plant in college that drew the attention of the U.S. government, who offered them the Genomex company to work on a cure to genetic diseases.
 During this story, Eckhart is exposed to radiation, which leads to his vulnerability to diseases.
+A second tie-in comic called Mutant X: Dangerous Decisions was released in June 2002.

 Lawsuits

 On April 15, 2001, 20th Century Fox sued Marvel, Tribune Entertainment, and Fireworks Entertainment for breach of their licensing agreement and false advertisement.
 Fox stated it had exclusive rights from Marvel to develop the X-Men property, and anything similar was an infringement.
 Fox claimed that Mutant X was too similar to X-Men, and Mutant X was being advertised as an "X-Men replacement".

 Marvel countersued Fox, saying that the two were dissimilar and asking the courts to allow Mutant X production to go forward.
 Production was allowed, as long as X-Men material was not used in the promotion of Mutant X.

 On March 9, 2003, Fox and Marvel resolved their differences in a confidential settlement of their suits.
 Meanwhile, Fox continued to pursue their case against Tribune and Fireworks.
 Tribune sued Marvel for fraud and breach of contract, claiming Marvel encouraged Tribune to connect Mutant X to the X-Men, misrepresented what they were getting in their license, and caused millions in losses due to the need to alter storylines and characters to ensure the mandated distance between Mutant X and X-Men, as well as fighting Fox's litigation.
-In November 2005, the dispute was settled in private.
+In November 2005, the dispute was settled out of court.